Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Worst-Group Optimization

 which we call the \emph{worst-case group accuracy (WGA)}.

-To train models for best $\wga$, we change the maximization of $\accuracy$, which is a discrete, binary function, into a minimization over a continuous loss function, $\ell(z, \theta)$, and we relax the minimization over groups into a linear program over per-group weights.
+To train models for the highest $\wga$, we change the maximization of $\accuracy$, which is a discrete function, into a minimization over a continuous loss function, $\ell(z, \theta)$, and we relax the minimization over groups into a linear program over per-group weights.
 The final optimization problem is then given by:

-where $\Delta=\{\lambda\in[0,1]^G: \sum_g \lambda_g = 1\}$ is the probability simplex.
-Note that solving~\cref{eq:DRO} will identify the worst-case (highest loss) group because the objective function is a linear program in $\lambda$, so its optimum will be attained at a corner of the simplex.
+where $\Delta=\{\lambda\in[0,1]^G: \sum_g \lambda_g = 1\}$ is the probability simplex, and the solution to \cref{eq:WGO} will identify the worst-case (highest loss) group because the objective function is a linear program in $\lambda$, so its optimum will be attained at a corner of the simplex.

-This approach is also known as \emph{group distributionally robust optimization (group DRO)} \citep{sagawaDistributionallyRobustNeural2020}, as it is equivalent to minimizing the training loss not for a fixed data distribution, but across all mixture distributions with components $(P_g)_{g\in[G]}$, parameterized by $\lambda$.
+This approach is also known as \ group distributionally robust optimization \citep{sagawaDistributionallyRobustNeural2020,zhangStochasticApproximationApproaches2023}, as it is equivalent to minimizing the training loss not for a fixed data distribution, but across all mixture distributions with components $(P_g)_{g\in[G]}$, parameterized by $\lambda$.

-\myparagraph{Differentially private training.} Following the seminal work of~\citet{dworkDifferentialPrivacy2006}, we consider an algorithm differentially private, if one cannot determine from its output if any specific data point was part of the input or not, except with a certain probability that quantifies the privacy level.